ckatsak/glocc/README.md

 ## Platforms <a name="platforms"></a>

-Until now, it has been tested only under `go version go1.9.1 linux/amd64`.
+Until now, it has been tested only with Go `v1.9.1` or later, on `linux/amd64`.

 ## Supported Languages <a name="supported-languages"></a>